Sophie Gradon: Personal life

 In 2008, Gradon dated Wayne Lineker, brother of Gary Lineker.

 In 2013, Gradon dated rugby player Danny Cipriani.
 In 2016, reports stated that Gradon was "openly bisexual".
 She was widely known among the social scene in Newcastle.

 Death

-Gradon was found dead at her parents' house in Medburn on 20 June 2018.
-She was 32.
+On 20 June 2018, at the age of 32, Gradon was found dead by her boyfriend and his brother at her parents' house in Medburn.
 A spokesperson for the Northumbria Police reported that there did not appear to be suspicious circumstances and a cause of death was not initially revealed.
-Officials later stated the cause of death was likely suicide as Gradon had hanged herself.
+Officials later stated the cause of death was likely suicide.
 Her death sparked a response among media outlets, with the organisation of Miss Great Britain and several members of the cast of Love Island expressing condolences.
 Her funeral was held on 5 July 2018.

 According to an inquest in April 2019, Gradon died by suicide after taking cocaine and alcohol.
-About 20 days after her death, Gradon's boyfriend Aaron Armstrong also died by suicide.
+About 20 days after her death, Gradon's boyfriend Aaron Armstrong also died by suicide as inquest revealed he couldn’t cope without her.